Villa Carlotta, Tremezzina

 Located in Tremezzina, within a short distance from Villa del Balbianello, Villa Carlotta is another example of how architecture can perfectly blend with the beauty of nature and art.
 The whole complex extends over a 70,000 m2 (17 acres) area of gardens and museum.

 Villa Carlotta is very easy to reach.
 You just have get to Tremezzina, and you will see it on your way.
 If you want to have a memorable experience, you might consider reaching Villa Carlotta by boat, as Tremezzo’s dock is only a few meters away.

 Key features of Villa Carlotta

 The whole site of Villa Carlotta is part of a vast project that has been developed since the end of the 17th century.

 Despite its imposing appearance, Villa Carlotta is quite simple if compared with the standards of the time.
 The villa is positioned higher than the road, which allows an inspiring view of Lake Como and the hills of the Larian Triangle.

 Villa Carlotta is surrounded by a wide botanical garden that is full of ancient trees, palms, rhododendros, azaleas, and many other plants.

-You may want to visit Villa Carlotta in springtime, during the blossom period.
-This is definitely the best time to soak up the scents these beautiful gardens can offer.
+I’d suggest you to visit Villa Carlotta in springtime, during the blossom period.
+This is definitely the best time to soak up the scents these beautiful gardens can offer!

 Villa Carlotta is also famous for its art collection.
 An important museum collects statues, paintings, and original neoclassical furniture, as well as valuable masterpieces by Antonio Canova, Francesco Hayez, and Bertel Thorvaldsen.